KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 KeyboardKit has an observable ``DictationContext`` that provides observable autocomplete state, such as the ``DictationContext/dictatedText``.
 The state properties are modified as dictation is performed by the keyboard and the main app.

-The context also has persistent, observable settings, such as  ``DictationContext/silenceLimit``, etc. You can read more about how settings are handled in the <doc:Essentials> and <doc:Settings-Article> articles.
+The context also has persistent, observable settings, such as  ``DictationContext/silenceLimit``, etc. You can read more about how settings are handled in the <doc:Essentials-Article> and <doc:Settings-Article> articles.

 KeyboardKit automatically creates an instance of this class and injects it into ``KeyboardInputViewController/state`` and updates it whenever dictation is performed.